 While I’d prefer to cut all ties with Hades, I don’t have this luxury.
 Jesus Himself used the word.

 Jesus used many contemporary pictures held by the people of His day; for example, He also referred to “Beelzebub” (Matthew 12:27), the “lord of the flies” or filth.
 By doing so, He referred to a pagan picture or image His audience was familiar with.
 This does not imply that He validated these things, only that He did not feel it was necessary to dismantle them.
 Rather they were mere props He could use to point His audience to the higher dimensions of His Kingdom reality.
-In the same way, I refer to the movie The Matrix as a telling metaphor for understanding society’s dominant frame story.
-I don’t for one second believe we’re subdued by sentient machines who’re feeding on our bodies’ heat as an energy source while we’re stuck in a simulated reality.
+In the same way, we refer to the movie The Matrix as a telling metaphor for understanding society’s dominant frame story.
+We don’t for one second believe we’re subdued by sentient machines who are feeding on the heat of our bodies as an energy source while we’re stuck in a simulated reality.

 Similarly, Jesus merely used Hades to point them to the implications of His Kingdom message.

 Jesus only used the word Hades three times, and it appears, He used it in three different ways on each occasion.
 The first reference in Matthew 11:23 (repeated in Luke 10:15) is in His judgment of the city of Capernaum: “And you, Capernaum, who are exalted to heaven, will be brought down to Hades…”